learn-co-curriculum/phase-1-class-extension-and-inheritance/README.md

 is quite powerful!
 As the popular phrase goes: "With power comes great responsibility."
 It can be tempting to overuse these features.

-In Ruby, a parent `class` object has significantly more methods than an instance of the parent.
+In Ruby, a parent `class` has significantly more methods than an instance of the parent.
 It parent is a _special_ type of object that includes `class` methods, including `#new`and `#initialize` which are needed to create instances of itself.
 In Javascript, there are many ways to create objects.